Ukraine Pet Passport & Import Regulations

 Ukraine does not quarantine healthy pets as long as the following requirements are met.
 Unless otherwise stated, the regulations below apply to domestic dogs and cats only.

-Your pet must be current on all inoculations and the rabies vaccination must have been given between 30 days and 12 months prior to entry into the Ukraine.
-The Ukraine does not recognize the 3 year rabies vaccine.
+Your pet must be current on all inoculations and the rabies vaccination must have been given a minimum of 21 days and before the end of validity date of the vaccine.

 Pets entering Ukraine from an rabies-free country recognized as such by the OIE do not need to be vaccinated for rabies.

 Dogs should also be vaccinated against Hepatitis, Leptospirosis, Parovirus, Parainfluenza and Distemper.